 4. Standardised RFQ format

 A well-structured RFQ should include: vessel name and IMO number, engine maker and model designation, part number or component description, quantity required, delivery port and ETA, and urgency classification.
-This format reduces back-and-forth and accelerates quotation turnaround.
+This format reduces back-and-forth and gives suppliers a clearer basis for quotation review.

 Wärtsilä-Sulzer compatibility

-When sourcing for Sulzer-design engines (RTA48T, RTA58T, RTA68T, RTA84T, RT-flex50, RT-flex60C, RT-flex82T), it is important to provide both the original Sulzer part reference and the engine build number, as cross-referencing between Sulzer and Wärtsilä numbering systems can be complex.
-A supplier with experience in both numbering systems can save significant procurement time.
+When preparing RFQs for Sulzer-design engines (RTA48T, RTA58T, RTA68T, RTA84T, RT-flex50, RT-flex60C, RT-flex82T), it is important to provide both the original Sulzer part reference and the engine build number, as cross-referencing between Sulzer and Wärtsilä numbering systems can be complex.
+A supplier familiar with both numbering systems can reduce clarification work during RFQ review.

 Quality assurance checklist

-Whether sourcing OEM or alternative parts, verify the following before placing an order:
+Whether reviewing OEM or alternative parts, verify the following before placing an order:

 Working with Vessel Core

 To get started, send your spare parts request to sales@vesselcore.eu or use the RFQ form on our homepage.
-Include the engine maker and model, part numbers or descriptions, quantities, and your vessel's schedule — we handle the rest.
+Include the engine maker and model, part numbers or descriptions, quantities and your vessel's schedule so the request can be structured for review.

-Ready to source MAN or Wärtsilä spare parts?
+Need MAN or Wärtsilä engine-room spare parts supplied?